ncsuandrew12/imperio/Imperio/docs/EXAMPLES.md

 Package: [com.imperio.examples.echo.p03posix](../projects/examples/Echo/src/com/imperio/examples/echo/p03posix)

-So far, we've created options that map to the Unix echo command, but most of `echo`'s options are single-character options.
+So far, we've created options that map to the GNU echo command's options, but most of `echo`'s options are single-character options.
 And we've only provided long-form option names.

 Imperio supports the ability to add single-character POSIX options.
 For more information on POSIX compliance and deviations, see the `ImperoApp` class's Javadoc.
 The main noteworthy feature is that when a single hyphen is used, any number of single-character options can be specified, though only the absolute last one in the argument may specify a value.
 The rest must be "flag" style, in that they don't take an argument.